 If you have been following Kentucky Senator Rand Paul’s career, you know that he has long advocated for an end to all U.S. foreign aid, including aid to Israel.
 This is not a fringe position.
 Even America’s strongest pro-Israel supporters have called for an end to U.S. aid.
+Elliot Abrams explained his opinion on the subject:

-On Monday, Yahoo News Washington correspondent Chris Moody asked Paul if he still supported ending all U.S. foreign aid, including aid to Israel .
+In Iowa this summer, Yahoo News Washington correspondent Chris Moody asked Paul if he still supported ending all U.S. foreign aid, including aid to Israel .
 This was Paul’s response:

 “I haven’t really proposed that in the past.
 We’ve never had a legislative proposal to do that.
 You can mistake my position, but then I’ll answer the question.
 That has not been a position — a legislative position — we have introduced to phase out or get rid of Israel’s aid.
 That’s the answer to that question.
 Israel has always been a strong ally of ours and I appreciate that.
 I voted just this week to give money — more money — to the Iron Dome, so don’t mischaracterize my position on Israel.”